-In order to become a veterinary technician and find a job in West Virginia, is it important that students follow the required steps to earn the right credentials as efficiently as possible.
-The follow path is the most common one for vet techs:
+In order to become a veterinary technician and find a job in West Virginia, it is important that students follow the required steps to earn the right credentials as efficiently as possible.
+The following path is the most common one for vet techs:

 The Veterinary Technician National Exam (VTNE) is a computer-based exam administered by the American Association of Veterinary State Boards (AAVSB).
-When a graduate is eligible to take the exam depends on when she finishes the vet tech program in which she was enrolled.
+The timeline for eligibility to take the exam depends on when the student graduates from the vet tech program.
 The windows for the exam are available from the AAVSB website.
 Students must submit their transcript from their vet tech program in order to be eligible for the exam.